 2. Strengthens and lengthens the chest muscles and helps in better breathing

 3. Builds more muscles around the breast tissue and helps in providing more support and lift

 4. Helps in everyday activities like lifting, pushing, squeezing, and more

 5. Tones the muscles and makes them look healthy

 6. The best chest workout helps to burn more calories making you look leaner and fitter

 There are no major disadvantages of chest workouts.
 The lack of benefits can be due to not working out properly (wrong technique, poor posture, etc) or choosing the wrong exercises that do not involve all the chest muscles.

-Do’s Do a warm-up before you start the workout Work on all the angels and muscles of the chest Lower chest exercises and upper chest muscles should be targeted.
-Do include light workouts to complement heavy work.
+1. Do a warm-up before you start the workout 2.
+Work on all the angles and muscles of the chest 3.
+Lower chest exercises and upper chest muscles should be targeted.
+4. Do include light workouts to complement heavy work.
 It helps in a full range of motion.

 Chest workouts can be done at home without any types of equipment or using your humble dumbbell.
 Things needed for chest workout at the gym: Dumbbell set Training bench Barbell set Pull up bar or frame Kettlebell set Rowing machine Fitness ball Bands and tubes if you are doing rehab exercises.